grafana/k6-docs/docs/sources/v0.47.x/using-k6-browser/recommended-practices/hybrid-approach-to-performance.md

 ## Recommended practices

-- **Do start small**.
-Start with a low amount of browser-based virtual users.
-A good starting point is to have 10% virtual users or less to monitor the user experience for your end-users, while around 90% of traffic should be emulated from the protocol level.
+- **Start small**.
+Start with a small number of browser-based virtual users.
+A good starting point is to have 10% virtual users or less to monitor the user experience for your end-users, while the script emulates around 90% of traffic from the protocol level.
 - **Combine browser test with different load testing types**.
 To fully understand the impact of different traffic patterns on your end-user experience, experiment with running your browser test with different [load testing types](https://grafana.com/docs/k6/<K6_VERSION>/testing-guides/test-types/).
-- **Cover high-risk user journeys as a start**.
-Consider identifying the high-risk user journeys first so you can start to monitor the web performance metrics for these user journeys while your backend applications are being exposed to high traffic or service faults.
+- **Focus on high-risk user journeys as a start**.
+Identify the high-risk user journeys first so you can start monitoring the web performance metrics for them while your backend applications are being exposed to high traffic or service faults.